The LPI Education and Public Outreach team, in collaboration with strategic science and education partners,

-I joined the LPI education team in October 2005.
-Before joining the LPI, I spent 16 years in the planetarium field, writing and presenting shows and managing planetariums.
-I am currently the Formal Education Lead for our team, coordinating LPI’s efforts to support K–12 classrooms in Earth and space science education.
-Our team conducts a variety of professional development workshops for teachers, develops classroom materials, and has other resources available for teachers.
-I also help with our informal and outreach efforts as needed.
-It is very rewarding to be part of such a talented team, bringing space science to educators and our community.
+I joined the LPI education team in October 2005, after spending 16 years in the planetarium field.
+I currently supervise day-to-day operations and coordinate LPI's formal education efforts.
+I am the principal investigator for the Sustainable Trainer Engagement Program (STEP) , and lead a number of teacher professional development programs.
+I also help with our informal and outreach programs.
+It is very rewarding to be part of such a talented team, bringing Earth and space science to educators and our community.

 My first experience with planetary science education came as a graduate student at the University of Arizona, where I was a member of the education and public outreach (E/PO) program for the Mars Phoenix mission.
 I graduated from the University of Arizona with a master’s degree in Teaching and Teacher Education with a minor in Planetary Science.
 After graduate school, I taught high school physics and Earth and space science for one year before coming to LPI.

-At LPI, I lead both lunar and Mars education efforts, including the High School Lunar Research Projects and E/PO for the ChemCam instrument onboard NASA’s Mars Science Laboratory rover, Curiosity.
-I also lead LPI’s public speaker series, the Cosmic Explorations Speaker Series.
+At LPI, I lead both lunar and Mars education efforts, including E/PO for the ChemCam instrument onboard NASA’s Mars Science Laboratory rover, Curiosity.
+I am the E/PO lead for the LPI-JSC led Center for Lunar Science and Exploration (CLSE).
+I also lead LPI’s Cosmic Explorations Speaker Series and Sky Fest programs.

 I have been with the LPI since September 2010.
 I assist with all the administrative duties for the education team, and serve as one of the primary contacts.
 I assist with the coordination of meetings, purchasing, and agreements.
 I also support the team in the preparation of workshops, acquisitions, and shipping of materials, and am the liaison between our team and other departments.
 I enjoy working with everyone on the education team and am excited about my contribution to the team’s space science goals.

 In November 2009, I joined the LPI as the Program Coordinator for the Center for Lunar Science and Exploration (CLSE) team, which is one of the seven teams comprising the NASA Lunar Science Institute.
-My primary responsibility is to support CLSE and program activities in science, training, and education.
-I am the point of contact for the Lunar and Exploration Summer Intern Program and the Field Training and Research Program at Meteor Crater.
-It is rewarding to be a part of a team that brings training and educational opportunities to the next generation of space science explorers.
+Today, I provide programmatic support for LPI initiatives including scientific and educational funding activities and dissemination of scientific and educational news to the broader planetary community.

 When I went to college, I couldn’t decide whether to study space science or film.
 I don’t think that is a situation too many people find themselves in, but everyone has choices to make, and eventually I chose space science.
 After a year and a half, I missed film so much that I switched majors, and received my bachelor’s degree in Radio-Television-Film two and a half years later.
 Now life has finally come full circle, and I am working as the multimedia specialist at LPI!
 I get to combine both of my interests by helping share space science with others through the use of multimedia.